dojot/docs/source/security/mqtt-tls.rst

 -  The image for service 'mqtt' must be changed from 'ansi/mosquitto' to 'dojot/mqtt-manager';
--  A new entry must be added to 'mqtt' service exported port list: "9010:9010"
 -  The public port for 'mqtt' service must be changed from '1883:1883' to '8883:8883';
 -  The MQTT\_TLS variable of 'iotagent' service must be set to true (lowercase).